Klumz/comp330-cpd/README.md

 This week I submitted my comp350 blog for my peer review and received good introductory feedback.
 I learned that I need to explain in more depth what I intend to do with my project in a more technical manner.

 ## Week Six - 4th March
+This week was studio practice week.
+I utilised my time by spending it on various tasks such as my dissertation artefact, little bit of research, and my optimisation task.
+Not much else to say for this week.

+## Week Seven - 11th March
+This week was show and tell day.
+Although I spent most of my time focusing on my dissertation artefact.
+It is surprisingly enjoyable.
+Having to go into the mindset of players and implement features is probably my most favourite part of this module.
+Although I should start thinking about other tasks too, as I've been neglecting them such as the comp340 one where I need to look at a feedback generator that was assigned to me.

+## Week Eight - 18th March
+This week I worked on my artefact.

+## Week Nine - 25th March
+This week I submitted the professional practice report for comp.
+Regrettably, I left this task  to the last minute which resulted in me looking for professionals online from a subreddit than from actual work sites/companies.
+The results could have been better, but it went well overall as I got a good amount of feedback from 2-3 experts in the field.
+To avoid this in the future, I will be sure to ask for advice beforehand on such tasks to avoid producing subpar work.

+## Week Ten - 1st April
+This week was mostly spent on artefact work.

+## Week Eleven - 8th April
+This week I looked at the comp340 task I still need to do, which was the feedback generator task.
+I previously produced a poster for another submission for this that explained what I currently have, which doesn't really have any form of code in it as it relied on using add-ons for Google Sheets/Docs.
+I will have to try actually writing something similar to these add-ons, and demonstrate the more technical side of things.

+## Week Twelve - 29th April
+This week I noticed that I saved data collection for my dissertation very late.
+I've had to scramble around in the Games Studio looking for participants to play-test my artefact/game, however was rejected multiple times as a result of various deadlines this week.
+To counter this in the future, avoid spending too much time on refining the artefact and focus on balancing workload so I don't save everything last minute.